jhallen/nanorv32/README.md

 Nanorv32 has a four stage pipeline: fetch, decode / register read, execute / load / store and write-back.
-All instructions execute in one cycle except for multply and divide or when there is a stall due to a pipeline hazard.
+All instructions execute in one cycle except for multply and divide, a mispredicted branch or when there is a stall due to a pipeline hazard.

 Nanorv32 is bypassed, so there are very few pipeline stalls due to hazards.
 However there is one case: when a load is followed by an instruction that